ava-labs/avalanche-docs/docs/subnets/elastic-subnet.md

 [here](https://docs.avax.network/subnets/create-a-mainnet-subnet#setting-up-your-ledger)).

-To transform a permissioned Subnet into Elastic Subnet on public networks, users are required to provide the keys that control the Subnet defined during the subnet deployment process (more info on keys in Fuji can be found [here](https://docs.avax.network/subnets/create-a-fuji-subnet#deploy-the-subnet), while more info on ledger signing in Mainnet can be found
+To transform a permissioned Subnet into Elastic Subnet on public networks, users are required to provide the keys that control the Subnet defined during the Subnet deployment process (more info on keys in Fuji can be found [here](https://docs.avax.network/subnets/create-a-fuji-subnet#deploy-the-subnet), while more info on ledger signing in Mainnet can be found